How to Apply to the MD Program

 - responsible for the care of others or the rearing of children

-- region in which applicant resides
+- community and/or region in which applicant resides

 - comparative availability of physicians in the applicant's region of residence (underserved or health professions shortage area)